Home ➜ VBA Tutorial ➜ VBA Concatenate

-To concatenate two string using a VBA code, you need to use the ampersand.
-You can use an ampersand in between two strings to combine them and then assign that new value to a cell, variable, or a message box.
+To concatenate two strings using a VBA code, you need to use the ampersand.
+You can use an ampersand in between two strings to combine them and then assign that new value to a cell, variable, or message box.
 In the same way, you can concatenate more than two values as well.

 Further, we will see a simple example to understand it.